HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value: 🖐️ used
-  - identifier
+  - identifier: 🖐️ used
-  - variable
+  - variable: 🖐️ used
-  - constant
+  - constant: 🖐️ used
-  - scalar
+  - scalar: 🖐️ used
-  - literal
+  - literal: 🖐️ used
-  - expression
+  - expression: 🖐️ used
-  - heap
+  - heap: 🎓 known
-  - function
+  - function: 🖐️ used
-  - procedure
+  - procedure: 🎓 known
-  - method
+  - method: 🖐️ used
-  - class
+  - class: 🖐️ used
-  - prototype
+  - prototype: 🖐️ used
-  - event
+  - event: 🖐️ used
-  - type
+  - type: 🖐️ used
   - primitive types
   - reference types
   - flag
-  - lexical scope
+  - lexical scope: 🎓 known
-  - code block
+  - code block: 🎓 known
-  - conditions
+  - conditions: 🎓 known
-  - loops
+  - loops: 🎓 known
   - assignment
-  - regular expression
+  - regular expression: 🎓 known
-  - interface
+  - interface: 🖐️ used
-  - contract
+  - contract: 🎓 known
-  - module
+  - module: 🎓 known
-  - call stack
+  - call stack: 🎓 known
 - Functions
-  - signature
+  - signature: 🖐️ used
-  - argument
+  - argument: 🖐️ used
-  - parameter
+  - parameter: 🖐️ used
-  - pure function
+  - pure function: 🖐️ used
-  - lambda expression
+  - lambda expression: 🖐️ used
   - side effects
-  - closure
+  - closure: 🖐️ used
-  - partial application
+  - partial application: 🖐️ used
-  - curry
+  - curry: 🖐️ used
-  - higher order
+  - higher order: 🎓 known
-  - recursion
+  - recursion: 🖐️ used
-  - callback
+  - callback: 🖐️ used
-  - listener
+  - listener: 🎓 known
   - compose
-  - pipe
+  - pipe: 🎓 known
-  - memoize
+  - memoize: 🎓 known
-  - wrapper
+  - wrapper: 🎓 known
-  - functor
+  - functor: 🎓 known
-  - monad
+  - monad: 🎓 known
-  - monoid
+  - monoid: 🎓 known
-  - generator
+  - generator: 🎓 known
   - coroutine
 - Data structures
-  - array
+  - array: 🖐️ used
-  - structure
+  - structure: 🖐️ used
-  - record
+  - record: 🖐️ used
-  - enum
+  - enum: 🖐️ used
-  - instance
+  - instance: 🖐️ used
-  - object
+  - object: 🖐️ used
-  - class
+  - class: 🖐️ used
-  - collection
+  - collection: 🖐️ used
-  - set
+  - set: 🖐️ used
-  - hash table
+  - hash table: 🖐️ used
-  - linked list
+  - linked list: 🖐️ used
   - doubly list
   - unrolled list
   - circular list
-  - queue
+  - queue: 🎓 known
-  - stack
+  - stack: 🎓 known
-  - deque
+  - deque: 🎓 known
-  - tree
+  - tree: 🎓 known
-  - graph
+  - graph: 🎓 known
-  - iterator
+  - iterator: 🎓 known
-  - mutable state
+  - mutable state: 🎓 known
-  - immutable state
+  - immutable state: 🎓 known
-  - serialization
+  - serialization: 🎓 known
-  - string parsing
+  - string parsing: 🎓 known
 - Process & style
-  - compiler
+  - compiler: 🖐️ used
   - transpiler
-  - linter
+  - linter: 🖐️ used
-  - polyfill
+  - polyfill: 🖐️ used
   - debugger
-  - garbage collection
+  - garbage collection: 🖐️ used
-  - refactoring
+  - refactoring: 🖐️ used
-  - code review
+  - code review: 🖐️ used
-  - antipatterns
+  - antipatterns: 🖐️ used
-  - paradigm
+  - paradigm: 🖐️ used
-  - algorithm
+  - algorithm: 🖐️ used
-  - magic numbers
+  - magic numbers: 🖐️ used
-  - hardcode
+  - hardcode: 🖐️ used
-  - complexity
+  - complexity: 🖐️ used
-  - decomposition
+  - decomposition: 🖐️ used
-  - spaghetti
+  - spaghetti: 🖐️ used
-  - silver bullet
+  - silver bullet: 🖐️ used
-  - not invented here
+  - not invented here: 🖐️ used
-  - dead code
+  - dead code: 🖐️ used
-  - unreachable code
+  - unreachable code: 🖐️ used
-  - duplicate code
+  - duplicate code: 🖐️ used
-  - exception
+  - exception: 🖐️ used
-  - return early
+  - return early: 🖐️ used
-  - unittest
+  - unittest: 🖐️ used
-  - git
+  - git: 🖐️ used
-  - github
+  - github: 🖐️ used